dotnet/csharplang/proposals/records.md

 ### Copy and Clone members

-A record type contains two synthesized copying members:
+A record contains two synthesized copying members:

-* A protected constructor taking a single argument of the record type.
+* A constructor taking a single argument of the record type, referred to as the "copy constructor"
 * A public parameterless virtual instance "clone" method with a compiler-reserved name

+#### Copy constructor

+If a user-defined copy constructor is present, it is used instead of a synthesized one.
+It must use the base's copy constructor as its initializer if the base type is a record.

+The synthesized body of the copy constructor first invokes a base constructor and then copies the fields from the record itself:
+1. If the record derives from `System.Object`, the copy constructor invokes the default constructor on the base type.
+Otherwise, it invokes the copy constructor on the direct base record, passing its argument through.
+An error is produced if that base copy constructor is not accessible.
-The protected constructor is referred to as the "copy constructor" and the synthesized body copies the values of all accessible instance fields in the input type to the corresponding fields of `this`.
+2. The copy constructor then copies the values of all the instance fields in the input record to the corresponding fields of `this`, considering only the fields declared by the record.

+Note: the synthesized copy constructor does not include field initialization.

+#### Clone method

 The "clone" method returns the result of a call to a constructor with the same signature as the copy constructor.
 The return type of the clone method is the containing type, unless a virtual